odenzo/ripple-local-signing/README.md

 ### Bugs/Issues
 * Tested underlying functionality pretty extensively, and all *seems* to work.
 Let me know if an issue and will fix.
 * Not really optimized, but majority of time is doing the cryptographic operations.
-Using the fine grained APIs can precompute/convert Ripple secret keys to reduce some time when making multiple calls using the same secret keys.
+Using the fine grained APIs can precompute/convert Ripple secret keys to reduce some time when making multiple calls using the same secret keys (especialy secp keys)

 ## License